 4. Environmental challenges

 Growing clusters of monocultures also present an issue from an environmental perspective.
 And this represents another problem: long-term financial sustainability cannot be achieved without considering environmental sustainability.
 Fairtrade International says it themselves on their website: “Farmers are on the front line of climate change,” facing higher temperatures, droughts, floods, extreme weather, crop failure and more.6

-Fairtrade is now exploring the concept of climate risk insurance for its small-scale producers,7 and are working with smallholder farms to increasingly diversify their land.
-However, while Fairtrade standards encourage sustainable agricultural practices (like responsible water use and waste management, maintaining biodiversity and soil fertility), it is not mandatory.
-Though, it’s important to consider that sustainable agricultural practices like organic farming can also have higher costs.
-The benefit of being part of the Fairtrade system, though, is that producers can earn more and reinvest some of their higher revenue into organic practices.
+Fairtrade is now exploring the concept of climate risk insurance for its small-scale producers,7 and is working with smallholder farms to increasingly diversify their land.
+However, while Fairtrade standards encourage sustainable agricultural practices (like responsible water use and waste management, enhance biodiversity and soil fertility), it is not mandatory.11 Though, it’s important to consider that sustainable agricultural practices like organic farming can also have higher costs.
+The benefit of being part of the Fairtrade system, though, is that producers can earn more and reinvest some of their higher revenue into sustainable practices.